 A note of caution

 Watch your fees.
-Acorns is $1 per month so if you don’t hit your savings goals you could start to see your money whittle away.
+Acorns is $1 per month so you could start to see your money whittle away.
 This is also why this is not an app for the long term.
-Think of it as a boost to get you started that allows you to work around the powerful force of loss aversion.
+You can think of it as a boost to get you started that allows you to work around the powerful force of loss aversion.

 It also takes longer to pull cash out of these accounts.
-Be prepared to wait 3-5 business days to see the money hit your checking account.
+You should be prepared to wait 3-5 business days to see the money hit your checking account.

 Certainly, some would advise against an investment app for building your emergency fund because of the two points above.
-In the end, it comes down to what works for you and what is the best approach to making sure you’re covered when the unexpected occurs.
+In the end, it comes down to what works for you.
+That’s finding the best approach to making sure you’re covered when the unexpected occurs.

-Life is always going to bring unexpected expenses our way, but we don’t need to be completely de-railed financially in these moments.
+Life is always going to bring unexpected expenses our way.
+However, we don’t need to be completely de-railed financially in these moments.
 You can build an emergency fund just by saving $19.23 per week using a strategy to avoid loss aversion.

 I want to know how you’re planning your emergency safety net!
 Post below to share with me and the rest of Olive the Money’s readers.